MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMClientSettingSoftwareUpdate.md

 ### -EnableDeltaDownload

-Use this parameter to enable or disable the following client setting in the **Software Updates** group: **Allow clients to download delta content when available**.
-Use the **DeltaDownloadPort** parameter to configure the network port.
+Set this parameter to `$true` to allow clients to download delta content when available.
+To configure the network port, use the **DeltaDownloadPort** parameter.

 ```yaml
 Type: Boolean